iamnsp/asdm1/README.md

-This is an instruction manual to project
+This is an instruction manual to project.
-And these areset of instructions
+And these are set of instructions.